$674 Find Cheap Flights from Vancouver to Australia

 • Several airports receive flights to Australia from Vancouver.
 However, some of the most popular destination airports for this route include SYD, Melbourne International Airport (MEL), Brisbane International Airport (BNE), Adelaide International Airport (ADL), and Perth International Airport (PER).
 If you’re visiting Western Australia, you’ll have to fly to Perth through PER.
 The airport is the only international gateway to this region as it is geographically away from most of the other major cities.

-Top 5 airlines serving from Vancouver Intl to Australia
+Reviews of the top 5 airlines flying from Vancouver Intl to Australia

 Need help choosing which airline to fly with from Vancouver Intl to Australia?
 KAYAK airline reviews give an overall score for each airline based on loads of factors, including comfort, boarding, in-flight entertainment and more, to make your decision easier.
 See airline scores according to verified KAYAK customer reviews.